jeff1evesque/ist-exit-portfolio/IST-736_Market-Sentiment/README.md

 ]
 ```

-The above limitation is largely due to an exponentiating memory utilization of a local machine.
+The above limitation is largely due to memory requirements that are too much for a local machine.
 Should this codebase be extended as a [restful application](https://aws.amazon.com/what-is/restful-api/), the latter issue could resolve itself.
-Additional controls can be adjusted in the same `config.py`:

-- number of epochs
-- lstm cells
-- number of neurons (i.e. `lstm_units`)
-- signal analysis threshold (i.e. `classify_threshold`)
-- TF-IDF feature reduction for classification (i.e. `classify_chi2`)

-The overall analysis can be executed in a stepwise fashion, by (un)commenting respective `codes` from the above `config.py`:
+The overall analysis can be executed in a stepwise fashion, by (un)commenting respective `codes`, as well as adjusting the modified `config.py`:

 ```bash
 $ pwd